Army Of Fake Fans Boosts China’s Messaging On Twitter

 China’s advance on Western social media is one part of a much broader infrastructure of influence that has shaped how Hollywood makes movies, what Western publishers print and what overseas Chinese-language media outlets communicate to China’s vast diaspora.

-Anne-Marie Brady, a professor at the University of Canterbury in New Zealand, said people may not even realize that information they receive has been, in part, framed by China's ruling Communist Party.
+Anne-Marie Brady, a professor at the University of Canterbury in New Zealand and an expert in Chinese propaganda, said people may not even realize that information they receive has been, in part, framed by China’s ruling Communist Party.

 “The propaganda system is vast, and it has incorporated Western social media,” she said.
 “It has helped to reshape perceptions of China.
 It may not uniquely create a positive image of China, but it creates hopelessness that anything can be done about what China is doing to our democracies.”